Kenure House: History

 Austin Cooper visited the house on 9 June 1783 and stated in his book An 18th Century Antiquary:

 About half a mile from the (Roman Catholic) Chapel is Rush House, once the seat of the Echlin family, and which now belongs to a Mr. Palmer.
 It is a large quadrangular building in the old style, terminated by a hewn parapet ornamented with urns.
 In the front is a small pediment supported by four Tuscan pillars, which evidently appears to be a modern addition.
 The situation of it is low, but the view of the sea agreeable.
 The improvements about it are very neat and kept in good order.
 It is a great addition to the appearance of the country and trees and plantations about being the only thing along the shore until about Balbriggan.

 In 1964, Colonel R H Fenwick-Palmer, the last of the line, sold the house and lands to the Irish Land Commission.
-The contents were also sold in an auction by J.H.
-North & Co.
-Ltd. in September 1964.

 The house was allowed to further deteriorate by Dublin County Council and was demolished in 1978.

 As of 2022, some of the grounds form a public park and pitches including Kenure cricket ground while much of the rest of the original estate is now housing and agricultural land.

+House contents

+The contents of the house were sold in an auction of more than 1,200 lots by J.H.
+North & Co.
+Ltd. from 21-24 September 1964 grossing more than £250,000.
+Among the items were many pieces inherited from other Palmer family properties such as Castle Lacken, Ballycastle, County Mayo.